lvgl/lvgl/docs/widgets/chart.rst

 will remain in the same place.

 :cpp:expr:`lv_chart_get_point_pos_by_id(chart, series, id, &point_out)` gets the
 coordinate of a given point.
-It’s useful to place the cursor at a given point.
+It's useful to place the cursor at a given point.

 :cpp:expr:`lv_chart_set_cursor_point(chart, cursor, series, point_id)` sticks
 the cursor at a point.
-If the point’s position changes (new value or scrolling) the cursor will move with the point.
+If the point's position changes (new value or scrolling) the cursor will move with the point.

 Events